juji-io/site/blog/you-can-create-a-chatbot-yes-im-talking-to-you-1.md

   - DIYaichatbot
   - chatbot
   - aichatbot
-image: /assets/uploads/screen-shot-2020-03-24-at-10.27.45-pm.png
+image: /assets/uploads/eugen-str-crhsiry3jwy-unsplash.jpg
 ---
-Have you ever thought, "Creating a chatbot seems too technical and beyond my capabilities," or "I don't have the coding abilities necessary to create a chatbot?"
-What if I told you there's a platform called Juji, where you don't need to code?
+Have you ever thought, "Building a chatbot seems too technical and beyond my capabilities," or "I don't have the coding abilities necessary to create a chatbot?"
+Starting something new What if I told you there's a platform called Juji, where you don't need to code?

 Yes, no coding necessary.
 Period.